Updated for 2022!

-Intel employees can invest more towards retirement using the Intel Mega Backdoor Roth Conversion, also known as the after-tax contribution to your 401(k) plan.
+Intel employees can invest more towards retirement using the Intel Mega Backdoor Roth Conversion, also known as the after-tax Roth conversion within your 401(k) plan.

-You probably know that within your Intel 401(k) you can contribute up to $19,500 per year if you’re under 50, and an extra $6,500 per year if you’re over 50.
+You probably know that within your Intel 401(k) you can contribute up to $20,500 per year if you’re under 50, and an extra $6,500 per year if you’re over 50.
 You must be contributing the maximum amount to your 401(k) to take advantage of the Mega Backdoor Roth.

-What you may not know, is that the Federal limit for total dollars going into a 401(k) in 2021 is $58,000.
-This means there is a $31,000 gap between what you have contributed and the Federal limit.
+What you may not know, is that the Federal limit for total dollars going into a 401(k) in 2022 is $61,000.
+This means there is a $30,500 gap between what you have contributed to your 401(k) and the Federal limit.

 How Does the Mega Backdoor Roth Help Intel Employees Reduce Taxes?

-Many of you reading this are saving money above and beyond your regular $19,500 401(k) contribution and more than likely you’re saving into a brokerage account (individual account, joint account, etc.).
+Many of you reading this are saving money above and beyond your regular $20,500 401(k) contribution and more than likely you’re saving into a brokerage account (individual account, joint account, etc.).
 Within these accounts you hold investments, which inevitably over time kick off interest income, dividends, and capital gains.
-All of these events are taxable within brokerage accounts.
-Over the long-run, this taxation can create a substantial tax drag on performance.
+All of these events are taxable within brokerage accounts and over the long run, this taxation can create a substantial tax drag on performance.

-Within a Roth you could hold the exact same investments, but the same interest income, dividends, and capital gains would all be tax-free now and when you retire!
+Within a Roth you can hold the exact same investments, but the same interest income, dividends, and capital gains are tax-free now and when you retire!

-Additionally, when you do retire, having additional money in a Roth account enables you to manage your retirement distributions and give you more control over your taxable income, which could allow you to save even more from a tax perspective.
+When you do retire, having additional money in a Roth account enables you to manage your retirement distributions and give you more control over your taxable income.
+This could allow you to save even more from a tax perspective.

 Hands down – this is one of the most powerful benefits available to Intel employees!
-The long-term benefits of increasing your retirement savings, particularly by utilizing the Intel Mega Backdoor Roth Conversion strategy, could make a massive positive impact on what your retirement looks like.
+The long-term benefits of increasing your retirement savings, particularly by utilizing the Intel Mega Backdoor Roth Conversion strategy, could make a massive positive impact on your retirement.

 If you want to start taking advantage of the Intel Mega Backdoor Roth Conversion, or any of the other benefits offered in the Intel employee benefits plan, please schedule some time to discuss your questions.